Skip to content

 The timestamps are in UTC.

-You can clone a specific backup to a new instance in the same STACKIT project.
+Clone feature gives you the opportunity to restore a specific backup to a new instance in the same STACKIT project.
 You can choose any point-in-time of your available backups.
-Unfortunately, STACKIT offers no in-place-restore.
-So you either need to clone to a new instance and manually transfer your databases and tables to your existing instance, or you need your clients to point to the cloned instance.
+Currently, STACKIT offers no in-place-restore.
+So if needed, you will have to redirect your clients to point to the cloned instance.

 Terminal window